zahidul-ece/zahidul-ece.github.io/_pages/about.md

 ======
 **Power system resiliency:**
 - System hardening in the predisturbance stage.
-- Lower degradation in the during disturbance stage.
+- Lower degradation during disturbance stage.
 - Fast recovery in the post-disturbance stage.

 **Cyber-physical modeling and analysis of power systems:**